 Career Highlights

-- Directed teams focused on U.S. Department of Defense (DoD) needs for unique energetic materials (propellants, explosives, and pyrotechnics) and the devices wherein they function
+- Directed teams focused on a federal defense agency's needs for unique energetic materials (propellants, explosives, and pyrotechnics) and the devices wherein they function

-- Technical contributor on research grant proposals to U.S. Air Force and U.S. Army, as well as for internally funded R&D (IRAD) research
+- Technical contributor on research grant proposals to the U.S. military, as well as for internally funded R&D (IRAD) research

-- Managed thirty-five R&D professionals plus support staff conducting several DoD projects and providing analytical support for the production and testing of chemical, mechanical, and ballistic hazards
+- Managed thirty-five R&D professionals plus support staff conducting several government projects and providing analytical support for the production and testing of chemical, mechanical, and ballistic hazards

-- While manager of the inflation product engineering group at TRW, was twice awarded the Chairman’s Award for Innovation
+- While manager of the inflation product engineering group at a major automotive supplier, was twice awarded internal company innovation awards

 - Named inventor on twenty-five issued U.S. patents including several relating to airbags